dnnrly/abbreviate/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability to `newsapi-python`, please [file an issue](https://github.com/dnnrly/abbreviate/issues/new?assignees=&labels=&template=security.md&title=) at this repository's Issues page.
+To report a security vulnerability to `abbreviate`, please [file an issue](https://github.com/dnnrly/abbreviate/issues/new?assignees=&labels=&template=security.md&title=) at this repository's Issues page.